Solar Training Resources

 Training Sessions & Workshops at SEIA Events

-At our Solar Power International and other regional events, we offer numerous opportunities to learn more about every aspect of solar technology, markets, and policy.
+At Solar Power International and other regional events, we offer numerous opportunities to learn more about every aspect of solar technology, markets, and policy.
 Through concurrent sessions and pre- and post-conference workshops, attendees can learn about everything from PV system design to technology patenting to solar system marketing.
 Employees of SEIA member companies receive a discount on registration to these events.
+Attendees at many SEIA and Solar Power Events can receive NABCEP continuing education (CE) credits for their participation in certain sessions.
+Contact Dana Sleeper to learn more about these opportunities.

 Solar Professionals on LinkedIn